 The Honors Program Writing Center

-can offer help and insight on a variety of writing issues.
-With a broad range of services, the tutors can focus on such topics as formulating a thesis, incorporating
+who have been trained to offer help and insight on a variety of writing

+services, the tutors can focus on formulating a thesis, incorporating

-supporting evidence, connecting topic sentences, moving from passive to active voice,
+supporting evidence, strengthening topic sentences, moving from passive to

-Honors students are encouraged to come in for help at any stage in their
+encouraged to come in for feedback at any stage in their writing process.

 Making an appointment

 Send us an e-mail at Honors.Writing@nau.edu.
 Please try to suggest two possible meeting